-The azimuth of an object is its direction in the sky, measured in degrees.
-It corresponds to the cardinal direction on land, namely north (0 or 360 degrees), east (90 degrees), south (180 degrees) and west (270 degrees).
-Astronomers use azimuth and altitude (the height of an object above the horizon) to describe the location of a specific object.
+Have you ever gazed into the night sky and wondered how to describe the locations of the objects you see?
+Astronomers use azimuth and altitude to do this.
+Azimuth is the direction of an object in the sky, measured in degrees, while altitude is the height of an object above the horizon.
 Because of the Earth’s rotation, the azimuth and altitude both change over time as the stars appear to move across the night sky.
 Satellite dishes also use azimuth and altitude for pointing at the appropriate broadcasting satellites in the sky.

 Use the compass to determine north.
 This gives you your "0" degree point for azimuth.